 The question before us at The Octagon, in light of Chiropractic: 2025 is ‘what can be done to bring about the possible future outlined by the IAF in “Vitalism and Value”, the fourth scenario of their report?’
 To this end The Octagon Conference 2013 was reconfigured and rescheduled to immediately respond and react to this opportunity.

-On September 12-14, 2013 an invitational group of leaders representing futurists, health care providers, policy advisors, researchers and consumers will gather to explore a re-engineering of “Vitalism and Value” with a goal toward the development of strategies to hasten the arrival of the reality envisioned by the IAF in this scenario.
-On Saturday, September 14, 2013 the closing session of The Octagon 2013 will include an open session for all interested parties to present the thoughts of the conferees and to outline a series of next steps with respect to the fulfillment of the vision of “Vitalism and Values”
+On September 12-14, 2013 an invitational group of leaders representing futurists, health care providers, policy advisors, researchers and consumers met to explore a re-engineering of “Vitalism and Value” with a goal toward the development of strategies to hasten the arrival of the reality envisioned by the IAF in this scenario.
+Proceedings from these discussions are being prepared at this time and will be posted as soon as they are complete.
+Stay tuned!

 We thank you for your interest in The Octagon and we encourage you to follow our efforts here at www.lifeoctagon.org